athomaj/sightsite/_posts/2017-04-10-just-one-day-a-resounding-success.md

 *   Track the number of animals saved as a result of participating in Just One Day 2013 and
 *   Make that information (number of animals saved) available to the public The biggest lesson that has come out of this event is this: Together, we can stop the killing in our city's shelters.
 Who needs to do it?
 The shelters need to lead the charge and get the rescues and the public involved in a significant way.
 As Nathan Winograd said:  "We are all partners—ready, willing, and able to work together the moment [the shelters] decide to do so."
 Please

 [l][6][et Long Beach Animal Care Services know][6] that you support working smarter and better to save more animals from death.
 Tell them you support No Kill and the[ No Kill Equation][7].
 It's nothing more than a focused plan that capitalizes on innovation, creativity and hard work to make killing unnecessary in our shelter.
 Are we ready?
-Let's Go!
+Let's Go!   [maxbutton id="2" ]

  [1]: http://www.justoneday.ws/ ""
  [2]: http://www.facebook.com/SacramentoCityAnimalCare ""